Cambodia PM starts to 'like' Facebook as opponents woo voters online

 There are concerns, however, that the government's new social media focus is not just about using it, but controlling it.
 The creation of Internet laws and a cyber crime task force are being considered and some critics fear the real aim is to intimidate opponents and block-out dissent.

-Independent political experts forecast the 2018 election to be the closest ever in Cambodia and say the CPP has realised the battleground will now be on social media.
+Independent political experts forecast the 2018 election to be the closest ever in Cambodia and say the CPP has realized the battleground will now be on social media.

 "It is scrambling to enter the digital age and counter the active opposition presence online," said Sebastian Strangio, a journalist and author of the book, "Hun Sen's Cambodia".